 If the applying organization does not meet the established baseline criteria, there are organizations that can provide education to strengthen origination practices and risk management through NACHA and the Regional Payments Associations, in addition to consultative services through Elevation.

-Please use the contact us page to provide additional information on the NACHA Certified program, and we will contact you.
+Please use the contact us page and we will respond promptly to your inquiry.

 Yes.
 The Registration Rule requires ODFIs to acknowledge whether they process for a Third Party Sender and, if so, to provide required information related to the Third Party Sender.
 NACHA Certified is a voluntary program for well-governed Third-Party Senders to set themselves apart in the industry.
 NACHA Certified will work in concert with NACHA’s other risk management initiatives by improving transparency into industry, setting them apart in a competitive industry.